The Wizard of Oz Movies: Essential Films

 Wicked

-In the land of Oz, ostracized and misunderstood green-skinned Elphaba is forced to share a room with the popular aristocrat Glinda at Shiz University, and the two's unlikely friendship is tested as they begin to fulfill their respective destinies as Glinda the Good and the Wicked Witch of the West.
+In the land of Oz, misunderstood green-skinned Elphaba and popular aristocrat Glinda form an unlikely friendship at Shiz University.
+Their bond is tested as they begin to fulfill their destinies as Glinda the Good and the Wicked Witch of the West.

 Other Film Series